 I was ecstatic when I heard that the iPhone 13 Pro was gaining a 1TB storage option, but this is overkill for many people.
 Even 512GB is a lot for most people.
 I believe the average person probably goes with 256GB max, if not the base storage.
 If you need no more than 512GB, you could even just go for the iPhone 13 or iPhone 13 mini.
 But for those who want advanced camera features and plan to snap many pictures, then the 512GB iPhone 13 Pro is still plenty.

-It's pretty simple when you get right down to it — if you want the absolute best performing iPhone right now, then the iPhone 13 Pro is the way to go.
+It's pretty simple when you get right down to it — if you want a great iPhone without spending money on an iPhone 14 Pro, then the iPhone 13 Pro is the way to go.
 So while the regular iPhone 13 is what we recommend for most people, those who want an iPhone that can handle pretty much anything you throw at it, and then some, should consider the iPhone 13 Pro.

 The ProMotion may not seem like a big deal, but it's pretty noticeable if you compare it with non-ProMotion displays.
 It makes the overall iPhone experience feel so much better, and while it may not be as big as the first Retina display, it becomes something you want in future hardware releases.